anand-kamble/NGRok/Readme.md

 `ngrok http 5000`

-Now to start the demo server, we need to start another terminal, and run the following command
+Now to start the demo server, we need to start another terminal and go into the container using same command, `docker exec -it ngrok-web-1 bash`

+and run the following command

 `cd docker-trials/ && node test-server.js`